microsoft/DirectXShaderCompiler/docs/DXIL.rst

 SM.INVALIDRESOURCEKIND                   Invalid resources kind SM.INVALIDTEXTUREKINDONUAV               Texture2DMS[Array] or TextureCube[Array] resources are not supported with UAVs SM.ISOLINEOUTPUTPRIMITIVEMISMATCH        Hull Shader declared with IsoLine Domain must specify output primitive point or line.
 Triangle_cw or triangle_ccw output are not compatible with the IsoLine Domain.
+SM.MAXMSSMSIZE                           Total Thread Group Shared Memory storage is %0, exceeded %1 SM.MAXTGSMSIZE                           Total Thread Group Shared Memory storage is %0, exceeded %1 SM.MAXTHEADGROUP                         Declared Thread Group Count %0 (X*Y*Z) is beyond the valid maximum of %1 SM.MESHPSIGROWCOUNT                      For shader '%0', primitive output signatures are taking up more than %1 rows SM.MESHSHADERINOUTSIZE                   For shader '%0', input plus output size is greater than %1 SM.MESHSHADERMAXPRIMITIVECOUNT           MS max primitive output count must be [0..%0].  %1 specified SM.MESHSHADERMAXVERTEXCOUNT              MS max vertex output count must be [0..%0].  %1 specified SM.MESHSHADEROUTPUTSIZE                  For shader '%0', vertex plus primitive output size is greater than %1 SM.MESHSHADERPAYLOADSIZE                 For shader '%0', payload size is greater than %1 SM.MESHTOTALSIGROWCOUNT                  For shader '%0', vertex and primitive output signatures are taking up more than %1 rows
-SM.MAXTGSMSIZE                           Total Thread Group Shared Memory storage is %0, exceeded %1 SM.MAXTHEADGROUP                         Declared Thread Group Count %0 (X*Y*Z) is beyond the valid maximum of %1 SM.MULTISTREAMMUSTBEPOINT                When multiple GS output streams are used they must be pointlists SM.NAME                                  Target shader model name must be known SM.NOINTERPMODE                          Interpolation mode must be undefined for VS input/PS output/patch constant.
+SM.MESHVSIGROWCOUNT                      For shader '%0', vertex output signatures are taking up more than %1 rows SM.MULTISTREAMMUSTBEPOINT                When multiple GS output streams are used they must be pointlists SM.NAME                                  Target shader model name must be known SM.NOINTERPMODE                          Interpolation mode must be undefined for VS input/PS output/patch constant.